pshristi/BasicSpringConcepts/src/main/java/com/example/learningspring/aop/README.md

 3. **Proxy Types**: Either JDK dynamic proxies (for interfaces) or CGLIB proxies (for classes)
 4. **Invocation Handling**: ReflectiveMethodInvocation handles method calls through the proxy

+**In simple terms:** Spring automatically creates a wrapper (proxy) around your classes.
+When someone calls a method on your class, they're actually calling this wrapper, which then applies all the aspects before calling your actual method.
+This is all done automatically by Spring - you just need to define your aspects and pointcuts, and Spring handles the rest!

 ## Types of Advice Demonstrated

 ### Before Advice